emilyfuhrman/datavis_design/2017_Summer/Studios/08_Creating_Data-Driven_Shapes_for_VR_Using_A-Frame.md

 ![Data Boxes Colored](https://github.com/emilyfuhrman/datavis_design/blob/master/2017_Summer/Studios/Images/08/18_Data_Boxes_Colored.png)

-* Play around with the different data values to see if you can adjust the 3-D shapes from their most basic state.
+Play around with the different data values to see if you can adjust the 3-D shapes from their most basic state.
 In Google Cardboard, this should start to take on the appearance of an explorable, 3-dimensional bar chart.
+Pretty cool.